-Note Bytes Name Data Type Description 4 header uint32 Contains: • f0verwintered flag (bit 31, always set) • version (bits 300) - transaction version .
+Note Bytes Name Data Type Description 4 header uint32 Contains: • fOverwintered flag (bit 31, always set) • version (bits 300) - transaction version .
 4 nVersionGroupId uint32 Version group ID (nonzero).
+4 nConsensusBranchId uint32 Consensus branch ID.
 4 lock_time uint32 Unix-epoch UTC time or block height , encoded as in Bitcoin .
 4 nExpiryHeight uint32 A block height in the range {1499999999} after which the transaction will expire, or 0 to disable expiry.
 [ZIP-203] Varies tx_in_count compactSize Number of transparent inputs.
 Varies tx_in tx_in Transparent inputs, encoded as in Bitcoin.
 Varies tx_out_count compactSize Number of transparent outputs.
 Varies tx_out tx_out Transparent outputs, encoded as in Bitcoin.
 Varies nSpendsSapling compactSize The number of Spend descriptions in vSpendsSapling.
-362∙ nSpendsSapling vSpendsSapling SpendDescriptionV5 [nSpendsSapling] A sequence of Spend descriptions , encoded per §7.3 'Spend Description Encoding and Consensus' on p.
-119. Varies nOutputsSapling compactSize The number of Output descriptions in vOutputsSapling.
-948. nOutputsSapling vOutputsSapling OutputDescriptionV5 [nOutputsSapling] A sequence of Output descriptions , encoded per §7.4 Output Description Encoding and Consensus ' on p.119. ‡ 8 valueBalanceSapling int64 The net value of Sapling spends minus outputs. ‡ 32 anchorSapling byte[32] A root of the Sapling note commitment tree at some block height in the past, LEBS2OSP 256 (rt ^{Sapling}). ‡ 192. nSpendsSapling vSpendProofsSapling byte[192] [nSpendsSapling] Encodings of the zk-SNARK proofs for each Sapling Spend description . + $64\cdot$ nSpendsSapling vSpendAuthSigsSapling byte[64] [nSpendsSapling] Authorizing signatures for each Sapling Output description . ‡ 192∙ nOutputsSapling vOutputProofsSapling byte[192] [nOutputsSapling] Encodings of the zk-SNARK proofs for each Sapling Output description . + 64 bindingSigSapling byte[64] A Sapling binding signature on the SIGHASH transaction hash , validated per § 5.4.7.2 'Binding Signature (Sapling and Orchard)' on p.
-86. Varies nActionsOrchard compactSize The number of Action descriptions in vActionsOrchard.
-884. nActionsOrchard vActionsOrchard ActionDescription [nActionsOrchard] A sequence of Action descriptions , encoded per \$7.5 'Action Description Encoding and Consensus' on p.120. Ś 1 flagsOrchard byte Contains: • enableSpendsOrchard flag (bit 0) • enableOutputsOrchard flag (bit 1) • Reserved, zeros (bits 27). § 8 valueBalanceOrchard int64 The net value of Orchard spends minus outputs. § 32 anchorOrchard byte[32] A root of the Orchard note commitment tree at some block height in the past, LEBS2OSP 256 (rt ^{Orchard}). § Varies sizeProofsOrchard compactSize The length of the aggregated zk-SNARK proof $\pi{ZKAction}$. § sizeProofsOrchard proofsOrchard byte[sizeProofsOrchard] The aggregated zk-SNARK proof $\pi{ZKAction}$ (see §5.4.10.3 'Halo 2' on p.
-102). § 64. nActionsOrchard vSpendAuthSigsOrchard byte[64] [nActionsOrchard] Authorizing signatures for each spend of an Orchard Action description . § 64 bindingSigOrchard byte[64] An Orchard binding signature on the SIGHASH transaction hash, validated per § 5.4.7.2 'Binding Signature (Sapling and Orchard)' on p.
-86.
+96. nSpendsSapling vSpendsSapling SpendDescriptionV5 [nSpendsSapling] A sequence of Spend descriptions , encoded per § 7.3 'Spend Description Encoding and Consensus' on p.
+121. Varies nOutputsSapling compactSize The number of Output descriptions in vOutputsSapling.
+756. nOutputsSapling vOutputsSapling OutputDescriptionV5 [nOutputsSapling] A sequence of Output descriptions , encoded per §7.4 'Output Description Encoding and Consensus' on p.
+123. † 8 valueBalanceSapling int64 The net value of Sapling spends minus outputs. ‡ 32 anchorSapling byte[32] A root of the Sapling note commitment tree at some block height in the past, LEBS2OSP 256 ($rt^{Sapling}$).
+192. nSpendsSapling vSpendProofsSapling byte[192] [nSpendsSapling] Encodings of the zk-SNARK proofs for each Sapling Spend description.
+64. nSpendsSapling vSpendAuthSigsSapling byte[64] [nSpendsSapling] Authorizing signatures for each Sapling Spend description.
+192. nOutputsSapling vOutputProofsSapling byte[192] [nOutputsSapling] Encodings of the zk-SNARK proofs for each Sapling Output description . † 64 bindingSigSapling byte[64] A Sapling binding signature on the SIGHASH transaction hash , validated per § 5.4.7.2 'Binding Signature (Sapling and Orchard)' on p.
+89. Varies nActionsOrchard compactSize The number of Action descriptions in vActionsOrchard.
+884. nActionsOrchard vActionsOrchard ActionDescription [nActionsOrchard] A sequence of Action descriptions , encoded per §7.5 'Action Description Encoding and Consensus' on p.
+124. § 1 flagsOrchard byte Contains: • enableSpendsOrchard flag (bit 0) • enableOutputsOrchard flag (bit 1) • Reserved, zeros (bits 27). § 8 valueBalanceOrchard int64 The net value of Orchard spends minus outputs. § 32 anchorOrchard byte[32] A root of the Orchard note commitment tree at some block height in the past, LEBS2OSP 256 ($rt^{Orchard}$). § Varies sizeProofsOrchard compactSize The length of the aggregated zk-SNARK proof $\pi{ZKAction}$. § sizeProofsOrchard proofsOrchard byte[sizeProofsOrchard] The aggregated zk-SNARK proof π{ZKAction} (see § 5.4.10.3 'Halo 2' on p.
+105).
+64. nActionsOrchard vSpendAuthSigsOrchard byte[64] [nActionsOrchard] Authorizing signatures for each spend of an Orchard Action description . § 64 bindingSigOrchard byte[64] An Orchard binding signature on the SIGHASH transaction hash, validated per §5.4.7.2 'Binding Signature (Sapling and Orchard)' on p.
+89.

-- † The fields valueBalanceSapling, anchorSapling, vSpendProofsSapling, vSpendAuthSigsSapling, vOutputProofsSapling, and bindingSigSapling are present if and only if nSpendsSapling + nOutputsSapling > 0.
-If valueBalanceSapling is not present, then v^{balanceSapling} is defined to be 0. - § The fields flagsOrchard, valueBalanceOrchard, anchorOrchard, sizeProofsOrchard, proofsOrchard, vSpendAuthSigsOrchard, and bindingSigOrchard are present if and only if nActionsOrchard > 0.
+† The fields valueBalanceSapling and bindingSigSapling are present if and only if nSpendsSapling + nOutputsSapling > 0.
+If valueBalanceSapling is not present, then v^{balanceSapling} is defined to be 0.

+\ddagger The field anchorSapling is present if and only if nSpendsSapling > 0.

+§ The fields flagsOrchard, valueBalanceOrchard, anchorOrchard, sizeProofsOrchard, proofsOrchard, and bindingSigOrchard are present if and only if nActionsOrchard > 0.
 If valueBalanceOrchard is not present, then v^{balanceOrchard} is defined to be 0.